 The Natural Heritage and Endangered Species Fund is ad-ministered by the Division of Fisheries and Wild-life.
 Contributions are used to protect and restore rare and endangered wildlife and plants, and their habitats.
 This fund has helped restore and con-serve in the Commonwealth populations of the Bald Eagle, Hessel's Hairstreak Butterfly, the Red-belly Turtle and the Plymouth Gentian.

 Organ Transplant Fund

 The Organ Transplant Fund is administered by the Massachusetts Department of Public Health.
 All contributions received by the Fund assist patients with the costs of medications without which they might lose their transplanted organs.
 For information on how to become an organ donor, visit the Registry of Motor Vehicle’s website at www.mass.gov/rmv.

-The Massachusetts AIDS Fund is administered by the Massachusetts Department of Public Health.
+Massachusetts Public Health HIV and Hepatitis Fund.
+The Massachusetts Public Health HIV and Hepatitis Fund is administered by the Massachusetts Department of Public Health.
 Contributions are used for research, experimental treatment and education related to Acquired Immune Deficiency Syndrome (AIDS).
 Massachusetts residents living with AIDS receive experimental treatment through clinical trials which are wholly supported with this Fund.
-The Fund also educates people with AIDS about treatment options and how to gain access to medication and experimental treatment.
+The Fund also educates people with AIDS about treatment options and how to gain access to medication and experimental treatment

 Massachusetts United States Olympic Fund